apache/activemq-artemis/docs/user-manual/en/flow-control.md

 #### Using Core API

-If the Apache ActiveMQ core API is being used, window size can be set via the `ServerLocator.setProducerWindowSize(int producerWindowSize)` method.
+If the Apache ActiveMQ Artemis core API is being used, window size can be set via the `ServerLocator.setProducerWindowSize(int producerWindowSize)` method.

 #### Using JMS